gcorecorp/django-user-notification/README.md

 Overview
 -----
-Django REST framework is a powerful and flexible toolkit for building Web APIs.
+Django user notification is intended to provide a way to send multiple types of notification messages to django users out of box. docs on the way...

 Requirements
 -----